hrmshandy/feature-checklist/README.md

 ## Instalation

-To get started with Socialite, use Composer to add the package to your project's dependencies:
+To get started, use Composer to add the package to your project's dependencies:

     composer require hrmsh/feature-checklist